 There are several different ways to make popcorn as tasty as butter or cheese-based toppings!

 Hummus is made from chickpeas, which means it’s filling and nutritious — but also high in protein and fiber, meaning it can help lower cholesterol levels.

 It can also help stabilize blood sugar levels thanks to those complex carbs.
 What’s not to love?

 8. Fruit Kebabs

 Fruit kebabs are a fun snack for kids and adults alike.
-You’ll need a few wooden skewers, and your favorite fruits — bananas, strawberries, and pineapple are popular choices.
+You’ll need a few wooden skewers, and your favorite fruits — bananas, strawberries, and pineapple- are popular.

 9. Fruits and Veggies

-Whether you’re craving something sweet or salty, fruit and vegetables are the perfect snacks.
+Whether craving something sweet or salty, fruit and vegetables are the perfect snacks.